Communication Studies (CMST)

 This class instructs, coaches, supports, and empowers student-leaders to effectively facilitate important intergroup dialogues with their peers.
 Students are given leadership opportunities developing skills regarding facilitating difficult conversations, perspective sharing, and navigating conflict.

-Prerequisite(s): CMST 2300 or permission of instructor.
+Prerequisite(s): CMST 2300 and permission of instructor.
 Not open to non-degree graduate students.

 CMST 3340 RHETORICAL CRITICISM (3 credits)